alicevision/AliceVision/src/aliceVision/multiview/README.md

 This project provides 3 different solvers for this problem:

-* 6pt Direct Linear Transform [HZ],
+- 6pt Direct Linear Transform [HZ],
-* 4pt with intrinsic EPnP [EPnP],
+- 4pt with intrinsic EPnP [EPnP],
-* 3pt with intrinsic P3P [Kneip].
+- 3pt with intrinsic P3P [Kneip].

 ### Kernel concept

-In order to use the solver in a generic robust estimation framework, we use them in conjuction with the Kernel class that allow to link:
+In order to use the solver in a generic robust estimation framework, we use them in conjunction with the Kernel class that allow to link:

-* data points,
+- data points,

-  * the set of correspondences that are used for a robust estimation problem.
+  - the set of correspondences that are used for a robust estimation problem.

-* a model solver/estimator,
+- a model solver/estimator,
-* a metric to measure data fitting to a putative model.
+- a metric to measure data fitting to a putative model.

 ![The Kernel concept (the two view case).](../../../docs/img/kernelConcept.png)

 Solver:

-MINIMUM_SAMPLES: The minimal number of point required for the model estimation,
+`MINIMUM_SAMPLES`: The minimal number of point required for the model estimation,

-MAX_MODELS: The number of models that the minimal solver could return,
+`MAX_MODELS`: The number of models that the minimal solver could return,

-A Solve function that estimates a model from MINIMUM_SAMPLES to n vector data.
+A Solve function that estimates a model from `MINIMUM_SAMPLES` to n vector data.

 ErrorModel:

 A metric function that returns the error of a sample data to the provided model.

 Kernel: